 Social development: Equitable growth for all

 Inclusiveness lies at the heart of all successful poverty relief and development outcomes.
-ADB's social development agenda involves people and their communities, organizations, institutions, societies and governments in all poverty relief activities.
+ADB's social development agenda involves people and their communities, organizations, institutions, societies, and governments in all poverty relief activities.

-Social dimensions in ADB operations
+Integrating social dimensions in ADB operations

 After project completion, the project performance evaluation assesses the impact of the project on targeted beneficiaries, affected people, and other stakeholders.